Wind-WindKids/winding/samples/sophieandwind/winter.md

 but in Paris, daylight was already fading.

 They went to church that day, her mom told her to go.
-The church was all wrong.
-It was supposed to be the same everywhere.
-It wasn't.
+The church was supposed to be the same everywhere, but the litany in English was incomprehensible.

---
-missed_flight: spread, landscape-oriented
---
-The litany in English was incomprehensible; they stayed politely to the end, relieved to step back into the sun.

-Wind didn’t like churches.
-He remembered faintly that church had caused arguments between his parents.
-And then there were rumors.

 They’d planned to fly, that day, but they came late, the weather had turned restless.
 Gusts picked up, lessons were canceled, and they went home disappointed.

-@comment: hidden, stories, fixme
-circumcision, etc.

 --
 new_year: page, text, centered
 --

 The New Year came, and camp started again after the Christmas break.
 During the holidays she had flown several times in a real airplane, with an instructor.
 Her training progressed.

-She kept her eyes open, steady on the controls, flying with precision.
+She kept her eyes open,
+steady on the controls,
+flying with precision.

 And one morning, Wind told her she was ready.
 Ready for the real eGull.